Social pedagogical and social care professions; application for recognition of a foreign qualification

 - Signed application form

-- if applicable: Proof of change of name (marriage certificate)
+- If applicable: Proof of name change (marriage certificate).

-- Curriculum vitae in tabular form with detailed information on school education, vocational training, further training and professional experience
+- Curriculum vitae in tabular form with detailed information on school education, vocational training, further training and work experience

 - School-leaving certificate from the last general school attended (before entering vocational school) - with translation*.

-- Proof of foreign vocational qualification (diploma, examination certificate, diploma, etc.) - with translation*.
+- Evidence of foreign professional qualification (diploma, certificate, diploma, etc.) - with translation*.

-- Supplementary documents on the vocational qualification (e.g. scope and main contents of the theoretical subjects taught / scope and main contents of the practical training / overview of subjects taught and number of teaching hours at the school (timetable)) - with translation*
+- Supplementary documents on professional qualification (e.g. scope and main contents of theoretical subjects taught / scope and main contents of practical training / overview of subjects taught and number of lessons at school (time table)) - with translation*

 - if applicable: Diploma Supplement - with translation*

-- if applicable: Evidence of relevant professional experience in the learned profession (e.g. employer's references, workbooks, letters of reference)
+- if applicable: Evidence of relevant work experience in the learned profession (e.g. work certificates, work books, letters of reference)

-- where applicable: other evidence of qualifications (e.g. additional qualifications, further training, retraining).
+- if applicable: other proof of qualifications (e.g. additional qualifications acquired, further education/training, retraining)

-All the above educational certificates (including evidence of professional experience and certificates of competence) must be submitted in the original language and in translation into German by a publicly appointed or sworn translator.
+All the above-mentioned educational certificates (including proof of professional experience and certificates of competence) must be submitted in the original language as well as in translation into German by a publicly appointed or sworn translator.

-In principle, the submission of the above documents in the form of photocopies or in electronic form (pdf files) is sufficient; in certain cases, the submission of officially certified photocopies or originals is also required.
-You will be notified of this separately if necessary.
+In principle, the submission of the above documents in the form of photocopies or in electronic form (pdf files) is sufficient; in certain cases, the submission of officially certified photocopies or originals is additionally required.
+You will be notified separately about this if required.